-- The Port continued to operate throughout the pandemic - The Port Authority worked with CalMac ferries throughout the pandemic, changing operating procedures as conditions required - Cleaning regimes changed to suit ferry and Covid-19 requirements - Staff who were able to work from home did so - Operation staff rotas were adjusted to permit social distancing requirements - · Additional staff welfare facilities were introduced - All vessels were accommodated - Declarations of health were inspected from all vessel arrivals - Deliveries of oil, gas, coal, road salt, etc. all continued as normal - Work on the Port Authority's major projects continued - The fishing industry continued throughout - The fish farming industry continued throughout the pandemic.
+- The Port continued to operate throughout the pandemic - The Port Authority worked with CalMac ferries throughout the pandemic, changing operating procedures in association with the organisation - Cleaning regimes changed to suit ferry and Covid-19 requirements - Operation staff rotas were adjusted to permit social distancing requirements - Additional staff welfare facilities were introduced - All vessels were accommodated - Declarations of health were inspected from all vessel arrivals - Deliveries of oil, gas, coal, road salt, etc. all continued as normal - Work on the Port Authority's major projects continued.